Dejman636363/siem-attack-detection-lab/README.md

 3. **Remote login to the machine** – xfreerdp (RDP)
 4. **Download and execute Apollo payload** – generated in Mythic C2
 5. **Persistence** – scheduled task (SYSTEM) and registry entry (user)
-6. **Post-exploitation reconnaissance and data exfiltration** – Apollo functions (screenshot, keylogger, download)
+6. **Post-exploitation reconnaissance and data exfiltration** – Apollo functions (whoami, screenshot, keylogger, download)
 7. **Test of persistence mechanisms** – logging in as another user

 ---